Best Disney World Ticket Choice: After Hours or More Days?

 How long is your trip?

 Park Hopping is often used to turn a 2-day trip into a 3-park visit, or cover all 4 parks in three days.
-Using an After Hours ticket to roll up your second park in a day can help you make your whole vacation shorter, or to still get everything done in one that can’t be made longer.
-If you use After Hours instead of Park Hopping for this purpose, you’re likely to get more hours in the parks just because it extends past regular closing time.
+Using an After Hours ticket to roll up two parks in a day can help make your vacation shorter.
+Or it can help you to get more done during a trip that can’t be made longer.
+Since After Hours runs after closing time, you’ll get more total hours in a day with a base ticket and an After Hours ticket than by park hopping.

 Money, Money, Money

-Your visit to the park on a regular day ticket will include access to a lot more food and entertainment.
+Your visit to the park on a regular day ticket will include access to much more food and entertainment.
 It will also include longer lines, and if you want to avoid them then you’ll need to put a bit more work into strategy.
-Or a bit more money, into Genie+.
+Or a bit more money into Lightning Lane Multi-Pass.
 Or both.

-Your After Hours ticket will, as previously discussed, probably come with some trade-offs as far as food and entertainment go.
+On the other hand, your After Hours ticket will come with some trade-offs as far as food and entertainment go.
 But for the attractions that are running, you’ll get to walk around the park and ride at will.
 Multiple times in a row, with very low effort, if you desire.
 If past events are anything to go by, lines will be minimal.

 Multi-Day Tickets

-If you were planning to buy a multi-day ticket, you’ll actually be paying more to trade away a day’s worth of ticket and do After Hours instead.
+If you were planning to buy a multi-day ticket, you’ll be paying more to trade away a ticket day and do After Hours instead.
 How much?
 From 2-4 days, you’ll be paying less for the extra day on your park ticket.
-But not so much less that it’s crazy to think about comparing them, especially if you can get a Disney Vacation Club discount on your After Hours ticket.
+But not so much less that it’s crazy to think about comparing them, especially if you can get a $30 Disney Vacation Club discount on your After Hours ticket.

-Beyond that, the cost begins to drop quite sharply and it’s clear that the extra park days are much, much cheaper than the After Hours ticket.
-For more details, see Every Regular Disney World Ticket Price in 2024.
-Of course, beyond that you’ve got enough regular admission days that you’re probably doing After Hours in addition to a regular day visit and not instead of one.
+Beyond that, the cost begins to drop quite sharply, and it’s clear that the extra park days are much, much cheaper than the After Hours ticket.
+For more details, see Every Regular Disney World Ticket Price in 2025.

 Two After Hours In One Trip